tripreports/tripreports.github.io/posts/trips/uzbekistan-2025.md

 ## Day 6 - Bukhara

-Our goal of the day was to arrive at the Bukhara Ark, the first stop for the day, early enough that the crowds wouldn't be there yet.
+Our goal for the day was to arrive at the Bukhara Ark, the first stop for the day, early enough that the crowds wouldn't be there yet.
 Turns out, others had that idea too.
 The ark is an old walled, elevated city.
 Half is restored in a pretty unimpressive manner, and the other half are ruins which you can walk around.
 Some are actually pretty prominent, which was more interesting.
 In the shady, restored section, there are plenty of museums, which were some of the better quality ones.
 And there are a bunch of friendly cats.
 ![](https://live.staticflickr.com/65535/54847021699_cbcc8ca01f_b.jpg)

 Next stop was the Bolo Hauz Mosque, which is right across the way.
 And after, the Chashmai Ayub Mausoleum.
 Both were pretty unimpressive stops.
 Things started to turn around as we hopped across the steet from the Mausoleum to the central bazaar.
 It was authentic like the Chorsu Bazaar in Tashkent, and pretty expansive.
 Plenty of stuff for sale
 ![](https://live.staticflickr.com/65535/54847021779_375924f8d9_b.jpg)

 From there, we headed over to walk the wall of Bukhara.
-It's similar contruction to the Ark, but with no tourists in site.
+It's a similar construction to the Ark, but with no tourists in site.
 We wrapped around from there to an [old soviet amusement park](https://www.google.com/maps/place/Park+Attraktsionov/@39.776331,64.3992391,151m/data=!3m1!1e3!4m14!1m7!3m6!1s0x3f50089bf502ddc7:0xc038ea38fa92e2ee!2sCentral+Bazaar!8m2!3d39.779488!4d64.4009516!16s%2Fg%2F11g6xw8lw8!3m5!1s0x3f5009000a3848c7:0xf06c8dedd88e0827!8m2!3d39.7760581!4d64.3985574!16s%2Fg%2F11vsp5y7pb?entry=ttu&g_ep=EgoyMDI1MTIwOS4wIKXMDSoKLDEwMDc5MjA3MUgBUAM%3D) which was, for the most part, not operational.

 The Ismail Samani Mausoleum was next - just like in Samarkand, there was an attendant who said entrance was 15k.
 We glance inside, and there was nothing, and the attendant didn't look official at all, so it seemed like it might have been someone who had just installed themselves there trying to collect a little money.
 The construction is interesting, but it's far better from the outside anyway
 ![](https://live.staticflickr.com/65535/54847031368_16104dbdf3_b.jpg)